Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

-Now a simple check shows that all elements that are in the same orbit under the automorphism group also are in the same cell.
-Also, the number of neighbours of vertices is invariant under the action of $\Sym\Omega$, so that both conditions for an ordered orbit approximator are satisfied.
+A simple check shows that all elements that are in the same orbit under the automorphism group also are in the same cell.
+Also, the number of neighbours of vertices is invariant under the action of $\Sym\Omega$, so that both conditions for an ordered orbit estimator are satisfied.
+The image \approxFunc$_O(\stackS,\stackT)$ under the corresponding approximator is the empty set, because there is no element in $\Sym\Omega$ that maps $F(S)$ to $F(T)$.

-This shows that the first condition could be phrased alternatively: $\Auto S$ is a (possibly proper) subgroup of the stabiliser of the ordered partition $F(S)$ in $\Sym\Omega$.

 (b) Another possibility would be the function $F$ that, for each graph in the stack, creates an ordered partition where the cells correspond to connected components.
 Again, in practice, we need to decide how to order the cells.
 For example $F(S)=[4|8|1,2,3|5,6,7]$ and $F(T)=[1,2,6,7|3,4,5,8]$.
-Again we do our simple check, and this time we do not obtain an ordered orbit approximator.
+We do our simple check, and this time we do not obtain an ordered orbit estimator.
 The isolated vertices 4 and 8 in the graph $\Gamma_1$ are in the same $\Auto S$-orbit, but in different cells.
 For $\Gamma_2$, we see that the vertex 8 is not in the same $\Auto T$-orbit as 3, 4 and 5, but it is in the same cell of $F(T)$.
-However, taking connected components is invariant under the action of $\Sym\Omega$, so it is not an unnatural way to produce a partition.
-In some sense taking connected components is just too coarse and does not take enough of the graph structure into account for an ordered orbit approximator. \end{example}
+Therefore, taking the connected components does not create a valid ordered orbit estimator.
+However, taking connected components commutes with the action of $\Sym\Omega$, it is therefore not an unnatural way to produce a partition.